 Hagbourne Village Hall serves the villages of East and West Hagbourne and is a valuable amenity within the village.
-There are a number of regular users including Hagbourne Preschool, Brownies and Boy Scout groups, and it is booked up to 12 months ahead.
+There are a number of regular users including Hagbourne Preschool, Brownies and Scout groups, and it is booked up to 12 months ahead.

-The new Pavilion at the Recreation Ground provides a welcome increase in capacity.
-Table Tennis and Pilates use the Community Room, along with the Community Choir, an art group, yoga and the Toddlers Group.
-Hagbourne United Football Club plays in the North Berks league from its base at the Recreation Ground.
+The new (2016) Pavilion at the Recreation Ground provides a welcome increase in capacity.
+Table Tennis and Pilates use the Community Room, along with the Community Choir, an art group, yoga and other activities.
+Hagbourne United and Didcot Casual Football Clubs have activities at the Recreation Ground which is also used for general recreation and has a children's playground.
 The Bowling Club is situated at the end of The Croft and is open for play most evenings during the summer months.
-The Recreation ground also has a children's playground.

 The last commercial shop in the village closed several years ago and East Hagbourne Community Shop has been successfully run by volunteers for over 15 years.
 The shop also provides a secure environment for the small Post Office with a salaried postmaster and both parts of the operation are important for its continued success.
-For such a small shop, the variety of stock is considerable, providing a convenient means of purchasing staple goods and enabling villagers, particularly those with limited mobility to stock up basics without the need to get in their cars to go further afield.
+For such a small shop, the variety of stock is considerable, providing a convenient means of purchasing staple goods and enabling villagers, particularly those with limited mobility, to stock up basics without the need to get in their cars to go further afield.